 “Yes—really.”
-Dee screwed up her face, mockingly repeating what Eun had just said.
+Dee screwed up her face, repeating what Eun had said in a mocking tone.

 Now we’re getting somewhere.

 Dee crossed her arms.
-“You’re correct—Blake and his idiots are going to make sure that you and the other two won’t cause trouble.”
+“You’re right—Blake and his idiots will make sure that you don’t cause trouble.”

 Eun asked a stupid question.
 “You sure about that?”

 Dee looked amused.
 “Of course I’m fucking sure.
-I’m a goddamn Pain Lord, Eun.”
+I’m a goddamn Pain Lord.”

 “And a Pain Lord has no weaknesse—”

-Dee sighed and inspected her nails.
+Dee inspected her nails.
 “Is there a point to this, or are you just trying to play the brave, defiant hero?
-Believe me—I’ve seen this before, and it never ends well for you wannabe saviors.
+Because believe me when I say that I’ve seen this before, and that it never ends well for you wannabe saviors.
 Not when you’re fighting me, at any rate.”

 “Kora knows magic.
 She might be able to—”

-“Stop me?”
 Dee snorted.
-“Doubtful.
-You’re packing peashooters.
+“So do I. You’ve got peashooters.
 I’m a fucking tank.”

 “That’s not what Atriya said.
 He said we have everything we need.”